eth-brownie/brownie/docs/test.rst

 The network is reset between running each test script.
 Tests cannot access any state changes that occured from a previous test.

+.. note:: If you do not set a default gas limit in the configuration file, ``web3.eth.estimateGas`` is called to estimate.
+Transactions that would cause the EVM to revert will fail during this estimation and so will not be broadcasted.
+You will not have access to any information about the failed transaction.

 In order to define the base contract setup, each test script should include a variable ``DEPLOYMENT`` that gives the name of a deployment script to run.

 You can create as many test scripts as needed.
 Here is an example script from ``projects/tokens/approve_transferFrom.py``, that includes deployment and multiple test functions: